colorday-app/colorday-website/README.md

 ## Contribution

 There are many ways to contribute to this project.
 You may provide suggestions, request features, report issues, or even submit pull requests.
+Contributions of any kind welcome!

 ### Contributors ✨